Mmanthatisi: The Battle of Dithakong 23 June 1823

 The battle of Dithakong was fought between Manthatisi hordes and Batlhaping with the help of the Griqua.
-The epic battle that took almost seven hours, was recorded by Robert Moffat on 23 June 1823 where the BaThlaping found themselves threatened by thousands of Batlokwa/Basotho of Mmanthatisi – the Phuting and the Hlakwana.
+The epic battle that took almost seven hours, was recorded by Robert Moffat on 23 June 1823 where the BaThlaping found themselves threatened by thousands of Batlokwa of Mmanthatisi – the Phuting and the Hlakwana.
 The tribes fought each other for dwindling supplies of cattle and corn.
 They were armed, hungry and intent on raiding the BaThlaping's cattle.
 This conflagration was rolling westwards – in the direction of Kuruman.

 Reverend Moffat rushed from Kuruman to Griquatown to persuade the Griqua to assist the BaThlaping.
 Reverend Waterboer in Griquatown, assisted by other Griqua leaders (Barend Barends from Danielskuil and Adam Kok II from Campbell) rode northwards with about 200 men.
 They were accompanied by BaTlhaping warriors.

-About 200 Griqua horsemen led by Barend Barends, armed with guns, faced the massed ranks of the Basotho armed with spears and cowhide shields.
+About 200 Griqua horsemen led by Barend Barends, armed with guns, faced the massed ranks of the Batlokwa armed with spears and cowhide shields.
 The BaTlhaping age regiments were held in reserve as the Griqua launched their attack.

-The Basotho suffered terrible casualties were forced to flee, a devastating and a first loss for Mmanthatisi after obliterating almost 29 tribes since leaving Harrismith at the start of Difaqane.
+The Batlokwa suffered terrible casualties were forced to flee, a devastating and a first loss for Mmanthatisi after obliterating almost 29 tribes since leaving Harrismith at the start of Difaqane.

 Nonetheless, the most prosperous of the Bechuana chiefs, Makaba of the Bangwaketsi, decided to fight Manthatisi head on.
 Peter Becker said:

 "Meanwhile, the old Chief had decided not to surrender to Mmanthatisi without a fight.
 He called up every available warrior, garrisoned every pass leading to his capital, and with the guile for which he was famous, prepared traps into which he planned to lead his aggressors.

 A battle broke out and hundreds of the invaders were massacred.
 Mmanthatisi then decided to disengage her army and retreated with her hordes to the east.
-This made Makaba the first Tswana chief to repulse the formidable Mmanthatisi army.
+This made Makaba the second Tswana chief to repulse the formidable Mmanthatisi army.

 She was stopped from entering the Cape Colony by British Forces near Aliwal North.

 In her march back into the present day Free State, Mmanthatisi forced Bataung and Bafokeng across the Lekwa (Vaal) River.
 At this time, she was looking for a resting place as her nation was war weary.
 They approached Butha-Buthe, which was occupied by Moshoeshoe and his people, and forced them out.
 This is when Moshoeshoe settled at Thaba-Bosiu, escaping Mmanthatisi.

 Although portrayed as an evil woman by some contemporary Europeans, Mmanthatisi was a strong, capable and popular leader; both in war and peace.
 Unlike other chiefs who fell victim to the Difaqane Wars, she successfully kept her people together in the midst of frequent raids by Nguni groups to the south.
 In 1824 when Mmanthatisi felt that Sekonyela had reached maturity, she retired and Sekonyela effectively took over as the sole ruler of the Batlokwa social structures and military.